jshuang2/MongoWebScraper/README.md

 ## Project Status

-As of now, this project is incomplete.
+As of now, this project is **incomplete**.
 Scraping functionality works correctly but is not set up to be done via user input yet.
 Comments do not work yet either.

 ![MongoWebScraper-screenshot](https://user-images.githubusercontent.com/52802240/77594359-95398e80-6eb3-11ea-8b26-a46fecf546b4.PNG)